 What it’s about: “Wilfrid is on a quest.
 A quest for what, you ask?
 Wil won’t say, but being imprisoned in a city under siege has brought any progress to a sudden, grinding halt.
 Luckily for Wilfrid, there’s a prison guard on their side.
 Unluckily for the prison guard, and everyone else who has the misfortune of meeting this enigmatic vagrant, they’ll soon discover the bloody nature of Wilfrid’s quest…”

-Why I love it: I am all about the oppressive feudal government intrigue and rebellion conspiracy vibe here!
+Why I love it: I am so into the oppressive feudal government intrigue and rebellion conspiracy vibe here!
 I look forward to some serious mayhem as the series unfolds.
 The muted color palette is gorgeous, and Doyle is skilled at bringing a character to life in just a few actions and lines of dialogue.
 Fans of diversity, I’d suggest that Wilfrid (pictured above) is a POC, though I’m not sure how race works in this world.
 Knights Errant is also classified as an “LGBT” comic, though I haven’t gotten to that part of the story yet.

 Status: Ongoing, just over 30 pages